Astra Dome: Service history

 The Union Pacific found it necessary to assign a second steward to the upper-level dining area.
 The Union Pacific gave great publicity to the novelty of dome dining cars operating between Chicago, Portland, Oregon and Los Angeles.

 Union Pacific later ordered an extra five coaches from Pullman-Standard, numbered 7011-7015 in 1958 which were assigned to the City of St. Louis.
 Alongside these was another dome, purchased for the Wabash Railroad.
 This car was later leased and then purchased by the Norfolk and Western.

 After the Union Pacific exited the passenger business in 1971 it sold two of the dome coaches (#7004 and #7008) to the Alaska Railroad for use on its AuRoRa streamliner.
 UP retained dome coach #7006 and dome lounge-observation #9004 for company use and donated dome diner #8003 to the National Railroad Museum in Green Bay, Wisconsin, where it remains today.
 The remainder of the fleet–seven coaches, nine dining cars and fourteen lounge-observation cars–were purchased by the new Auto-Train Corporation for use on the Auto-Train.
 After Auto-Train's bankruptcy in 1981 the fleet was sold and dispersed.
-Many remain in private hands.
+Many remain in private hands, while some were reacquired by UP for use in excursions, business trains, and inspection trains as part of the Union Pacific Heritage Fleet.

+The current Astra Dome cars in the Union Pacific Heritage fleet include: